brodieaustin/avalon-novel/index.markdown

 "I agree," her mother added.
 "We need space between us and this unpleasant subject."

-The princess knew she couldn't leave the table, not without breaching more protocol than she already did.
+The princess knew she could not leave the table, not without breaching more protocol than she already did.
 She knew her father, who generally was an indulgent father, was barely tolerating her transgression just now.

 ***